 For all uses you must preconfigure an access code to authenticate communication between parties and to authorize access to protected resources.

-For more information about the SteelHead REST API, see the SteelHead Management Console User's Guide and the SteelHead REST API Guide.
+For more information about the SteelHead REST API, see the SteelHead User Guide and the SteelHead REST API Guide.

-Capacity Planning
+Capacity planning

 This section describes capacity planning for the SteelHead.
 This section includes the following topics: